"Good standing" means that the student is making satisfactory progress and is not on probation.

 The Director of the LL.M.
 Program will send a letter to the student and the Graduate School promptly after any decision to make a recommendation by the LL.M.
 Admissions Committee or Faculty at Large.
 The Graduate School determines whether the student will be dismissed and sends the official notice of dismissal.

 A student may appeal a dismissal decision to the Graduate Faculty Senate only after completing the program's appeals process.
-The full text of Measuring Graduate Student Progress can be found in the Graduate School Catalog on its web site.
+The full text of Measuring Graduate Student Progress can be found on the Graduate Studies website.

 If the Director of the LL.M.
 Program determines that a student should be dismissed under these rules but the LL.M.
 Admissions Committee, the Faculty at Large, Graduate Dean, or Committee on Graduate Student Appeals determines that the student should not be dismissed, the student will be on probation subject to the standard conditions of probation described above unless varied by the Director of the LL.M.
 Program.

 RIGHTS OF STUDENTS REQUESTING REVIEW OF DISMISSAL RECOMMENDATIONS